XiaoTaoWang/Project-Euler/README.rst

 - programming aspect
     Related programming concept
 - class
     - Mathematics: mathematical insights may be more important for the corresponding problem
     - Programming: your programming skills outweighs the mathematics
 - difficulty
     - ★: pretty easy, several minutes were enough
     - ★★: easy, within an hour
+    - ★★★: medium, 1-3 hours
+    - ★★★★: difficult, I needed to look up additional definitions, theorems and algorithms
+    - ★★★★★: very difficult, it took me more than 1 day to master the underlying tricks

 .. note:: You'll quickly find (or at least outline) a brute-force algorithm for many problems.
    It's not so easy to devise an elegant solution yet.
 However, that's the source of the real fun.